Welcome to CAMBRIA STYLE pantry

 Inspired by generations of gifted homemakers, Cambria Style Pantry is a resource for handmade pantry staples, modern riffs on homespun favorites, and wholesome takes on classic treats.
-Curated by our editor, each featured recipe has been lovingly recreated and taste-tested with only the best of the best making the cut.
+Curated by our editor, each featured recipe has been lovingly re-created and taste-tested with only the best of the best making the cut.
 Just in time for backyard campfires, our first tasty installment is a recipe for crazy-delicious, handcrafted s’mores.
-Start your own recipe collection and stock your pantry with homemade marshmallows (see recipe below).
-For homemade graham crackers and other recipes, visit CAMBRIAUSA.COM/EAT-AND-DRINK.
+Start your own recipe collection and stock your pantry with homemade marshmallows.
+For homemade graham crackers and other recipes, visit CAMBRIAUSA.COM/STYLE.

-Brush a 9-by-13-inch glass dish with vegetable oil, line with parchment, allowing it to hang over the sides, and brush lightly with more oil.
+Brush a 9 x13 inch glass dish with vegetable oil, line with parchment, allowing it to hang over the sides, and brush lightly with more oil.
 Put sugar, corn syrup, salt, and ¾ cup water into a medium saucepan.
 Bring to a boil over high heat, stirring to dissolve sugar.
-Cook without stirring until mixture registers 238 degrees on a candy thermometer, about 9 minutes.
-Put ¾ cup cold water into the bowl of an electric mixer; sprinkle with gelatin and let soften 5 minutes.
+Cook without stirring until mixture registers 238°F on a candy thermometer, about nine minutes.
+Put ¾ cup cold water into the bowl of an electric mixer; sprinkle with gelatin and let soften five minutes.
 With mixer on low, whisk hot syrup into gelatin mixture.
 Gradually raise speed to high; beat until very stiff, about 12 minutes, and add vanilla.
 Pour into prepared dish, and smooth with a spatula.
-Set aside, uncovered, until firm, about 3 hours.
+Set aside, uncovered, until firm, about three hours.
 Sift 1 cup confectioners’ sugar onto a work surface.
 Unmold marshmallow and remove parchment.
-Using a sharp knife brushed with oil, cut marshmallow into 2-inch squares.
+Using a sharp knife brushed with oil, cut marshmallow into two-inch squares.
 Sift remaining confectioners’ sugar into a small bowl and roll marshmallows in sugar to coat.